iancarmichaelrevature1/Onboarding/README.md

 Started updating connection strings to match SQLite's requirments.
 Still having a lot of technical issues troubleshooting this extracurricular SQL solution.
 My last day with Revature's the 30th.
 Maybe I can sort this all out by then?
+Like, I want to work on my front end, but without a working backend, what's the point?

 11/22/2022